Ultimate Guide to Mexico City, Things to do During a 3 Day Trip

 Hostel Zocalo – $

-Roma Sur and Norte are pretty trendy neighborhoods which are very safe and very foreigner-friendly.
+Roma Sur and Norte are pretty trendy neighborhoods that are very safe and very foreigner-friendly.
 Plenty of cool cafes to visit, independent stores, up-scale restaurants and right in the heart of the action.

 Condesa is a real hipster neighborhood, trees line the streets and organic and vegan restaurants and cafes can be found throughout.
 This area is one of the safest in CDMX and it is a calm and tranquil place which makes for the perfect place to stay in this mad city.